adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 	/* state: such as AJAX loading */ .searchResults-isLoading {}

 Each of these class names are semantic.
-Module, component and state are all delimitted by dashes.
+Module, component and state are all delimited by dashes.
 Each bit is written in lowerCamelCase.

-We will see this convention used in all upcoming chapters.
+You will see this convention in upcoming chapters.